-In travel, the business segment accounts for almost a third of the entire industry’s valuation.
-Business travelers take on average 20 trips a year (per travel.usnews.com), making this demographic a highly profitable one.
-If your accommodation is typically quiet Monday to Friday, business travelers could be the key to a booked-to-capacity workweek.
-They also tend to book their stays in advance, and chiefly online.
-To win their business, let them know you have everything they need in a hotel.
-To get you started, I’ve combed through dozens of online hotel reviews and created a list of the top business-guest requirements.
-Offer these services and amenities and advertise them on your website and metasearch profiles, and you’ll be well on your way to improving occupancy and growing your RevPAR in 2017 and beyond.
+To win their business, let business travelers know you have everything they need in an accommodation.
+To get you started, we’ve combed through dozens of online hotel reviews and created a list of the top business-guest requirements.
+Offer these services and amenities and advertise them on your website and metasearch profiles, and you’ll be well on your way to improving occupancy and growing your RevPAR in 2019 and beyond.

 Fast, reliable internet